 Like Mitchell, Neil Godwin, 21, of Milford, Ohio, reserved his copy more than a year ago.
 He’s taking a vacation day Tuesday from his job as a Kroger computer help desk analyst to play Halo 3 all day with his brother.

 Halo 3 Advertising Partnerships

 Corporate sponsors are also helping fuel the hype around Halo 3.
 Even if the last video game you played was Pong in the 1980s, Microsoft still wants you to know about Halo 3.
-Everyone from Burger King, NASCAR, Pontiac and even Mountain Dew have promotional deals with Microsoft for Halo 3 that rival such theatrical franchises as Harry Potter.
+Everyone from Burger King, NASCAR, Pontiac and even Mountain Dew have promotional deals with Microsoft for Halo 3.
+These deals are worth so much that they rival the promotion around major theatrical franchises, like Harry Potter.
 Last night I even saw a ‘limited edition’ Halo 3 Mountain Dew 12-pack labeled as “Game Fuel.”
 A 12-pack of sugar and caffeine.
 Can you think of a better way to stay up all night?
 That’s enough ‘game fuel” to keep a Polar Bear up all night.

 Beyond the corporate sponsors, promotional advertising blitz and the Internet buzz, Halo 3 is special to gamers.
 Why?
 Because it’s the final chapter in the Halo series.
 It’s the last time fans will get to see their beloved Master Chief in action.
 Halo 3 is equivalent to how important “Return of the Jedi” or “The Return of the King” was for Star Wars and Lord of the Rings fans.
 It’s the end of a saga.